php-fig/fig-standards/proposed/http-client/http-client.md

 Smaller issues like wrong HTTP version is not blocking the HTTP client to send the request and MUST not cause any exception.

-No exception should be thrown if the remote server answers with an response that can be parsed onto a PSR-7 Response.
-For example a 400 or 500 response should not cause an exception.
+If the remote server answers with a response that can be parsed into a PSR-7 response, the client MUST NOT throw an exception.
+For example, response status codes in the 400 and 500 range MUST NOT cause an exception.

 ## Goal